mason-org/mason-registry/CONTRIBUTING.md

 1. Be approved at [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
 1. The tool is officially recommended by a reputable consortium, foundation, or company.

+Even if one, or all, of the previous conditions are fulfilled, new package additions may be rejected for other reasons.

 # Introduction

 * Make sure to follow the [naming guidelines](#name).